 - Moments function to publish, edit, and comment your pictures and those of other users.

 - WeChat Pay as a mobile payment method.

 - Social functions to get to know nearby people and make new friends from your iPhone.

 Just like all communication tools of this kind, it's a multiplatform application available for both Android, in APK format, and iOS devices, whether iPhone or iPad, as well offering us a desktop version for Windows PC and a web-based client for macOS, although these two cases require us to also have the app installed on a mobile device.
 Where can you download it for free?
 Obviously from Apple and Google's official stores, as well as the service's own website.

 Which one's better?
 WeChat, WhatsApp or LINE?

 As we mentioned above, all three are really good instant messaging applications that have millions of users, with very similar functions and a few peculiarities that differentiate them from the others.
 But at the end of the day, deciding which one's the best all comes down to being able to communicate with whoever you want whenever you want.
 So, if you decide to install WeChat outside of China you're probably going to be home alone with nobody to chat with.
 However, if you've got loads of Chinese contacts, this might be the messenger you need on your iPhone.

 What's new in the latest version?

-- Preview and possibility to edit photos before sending them.
+- Possibility to edit videos before sending them.